Managed Kubernetes has launched! Learn more in the announcement blog.

 Add the same lines to the end of the file.

 Save the changes (ctrl + O) and exit (ctrl + X) the editor.
 Your server will read the configurations every time at boot up, and prevent applications from overcommitting memory.

-The safest and most futureproof option for solving out of memory issues is adding more memory to your system.
-In a traditional server environment you would need to order new memory modules, wait for them to arrive, and install them to your system, but with cloud servers, all you have to do is increase the amount of RAM you wish to have available at your UpCloud control panel.
+The safest and most future-proof option for solving out-of-memory issues is adding more memory to your system.
+In a traditional server environment, you would need to order new memory modules, wait for them to arrive, and install them into your system, but with cloud servers, all you have to do is increase the amount of RAM you wish to have available at your UpCloud control panel.

 Log in to your UpCloud control panel, browse to the Server Listing and open your server’s details by clicking on its description.
 In the Server General Settings tab, there is a section on the right name CPU and Memory Settings.
 While your server is running, you will notice that these options are greyed out, this is because they may only be safely changed while the server is shut down.

 Proceed by turning off your server with the Shutdown request option on the left of the same page, and click OK in the confirmation dialogue.
 It will usually take a moment for the server to shut down completely, but once it has the CPU and Memory Settings will become available without you having to refresh the page.

 Now you will have two options to increase the amount of RAM in your system:

 The slider allows you to select a value in increments of 1GB to change the RAM to the desired configuration.
 Changing your server’s configuration also affects the pricing of your server.
 To see the corresponding prices to each preconfigured option or custom configuration, check the server configuration options at the new server deployment.

 Once you’ve selected the new server configuration, simply press the Update button on the right and the changes will be made immediately.
 Then you can start your server again with the increased RAM.